Gaurav-malwe/login-service/README.md

 ## LocalStack Initialization

 The project uses LocalStack to simulate AWS services.
 The initialization script located in the localstack directory sets up the necessary resources (e.g., Cognito User Pool).
+Use the CLIENT_ID and USER_POOL_ID generated from the script while initializing service.